Towers-D/NAS-Comp-Starter-Kit/submission_example/README.md

-# CVPR-NAS 2022 Submission Template
+# Unseen Data 2024 Submission Template

 ## Writing your Submission
 For a valid submission, there are a number of functions with this template that need to be implemented.
 In the